-There may come a time when you have to point your domain name to your server.
-This usually happen when you first purchase a domain.
+There may come a time when you have to point your domain name to your server by managing the DNS.
+This usually happens when you first purchase a domain.
 This can also happen when you choose to change servers.
 The process is a simple one but you need to know where to go and what to do.

 Log Into Domain Registrar *

 Log into the website where you bought the domain name.
 This is called your domain registrar.
 They usually provide hosting as well.
 Do not confuse your domain name with your hosting plan.
 They are different.
 The domain name resides at the registrar, the hosting plan is somewhere else.